7 Household Items That Should Never Be Flushed Down the Toilet

 6. Dental floss

-Dental floss is made to be strong, which means it won’t be able to break when wet, which can lead to the possibility of clogging your pipes.
+Dental floss is created to be tough, which means it won’t fall apart when wet, which can lead to possible blockages in your pipes.

 7. Paper towels

-The bottom line is that flushing any of the seven items can lead to blocked drains or damaged pipelines in your plumbing system which will incur a huge expense to the homeowner.
-Be mindful of the items you put down the drain.
+If you flush any of the seven items can lead to blocked drains or damaged sewer pipelines within your home’s plumbing system that will result in a significant cost to you.
+Be aware of the things you put down the drain.

 Item | Reason for not Flushing |